PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

 [Creating a Web API that Supports CRUD Operations ][1] tutorial and the [provided solution][2] that came with it.
 That project did not use any form of dependency inversion to resolve the controller's need for a `ProductRepository`.
-My solution was to use manual dependency injection and a default value.
+My solution in that post was to use manual dependency injection and a default value.
 But in the real world I would probably reach for a dependency injection framework to avoid having to do all the resolution wiring throughout my code.

 In this post I am going to convert the manual injection I used in the last post to one that uses the [Ninject framework][3].
-Of course you can use any other framework you wanted like [Unity][5], [Castle Windsor][6], etc. but the adapter code will have to be a bit different.
+Of course you can use any other framework you wanted like [Unity][5], [Castle Windsor][6], [StructureMap][8], etc.  but the code that adapts between it and ASP.NET Web API will probably have to be different.

 <!-- more -->